What does 1 Corinthians 13 mean for us today?

 The church of Jesus Christ has been slow to learn all that the Holy Spirit is trying to teach in 1 Corinthians 13.

-For instance, just 15 minutes from where we lived in Florence, Italy there is a bronze plaque in the middle of public piazza (or "square" as we say in the U.S.).
+For instance, just 15 minutes from where we lived in Florence, Italy there is a bronze plaque in the middle of public piazza (or "square" as we usually say in the U.S.).
 That plaque marks the spot where Savonarola and two other reform-minded monks were tortured, hanged, and then their bodies burned by church officials in the 1400s.

 At the height of the Cold War, I remember hearing people voice the slogan "Kill a Commie for Christ."
 In the light of 1 Corinthians 13, this extreme example borders on breaking the third commandment, not to mention the sixth.